CloudFitSoftware/cfs-integrations-public/readme.md

 Provide your deployment schedule and this monitor will verify that your app service is recieving deployments on the expected schedule.

-NOTE: The container instance system-assigned identity will need be given the **Reader permission role on the app service**

 ### Github Pull Request Monitor | [Go To Repo](https://github.com/CloudFitSoftware/cfs-github-pr-monitor)

 Checks if there are pull requests older than a specified age in Github.